AWS-User-Group-Jaipur-Rajasthan/HallOfTechies/README.md

 ### Resources

-All icons have been sourced from [Material UI](https://material-ui.com/)
+Pagination have been sourced from [Material UI](https://material-ui.com/)